 We felt that it was time to take a closer look at the Tokyo stock market, so Christian Stucki concluded an association with Fukuo Shigeta in 1979 to launch our Japanese fund Kabuto.

-A famed Japanese value investor, Shigeta is such a strong believer in the investment principles laid out by legendary US value investor Benjamin Franklin that he translated his book “The Intelligent Investor” in Japanese and edited it in 1967.
+A famed Japanese value investor, Shigeta is such a strong believer in the investment principles laid out by legendary US value investor Benjamin Franklin that he translated his book “The Intelligent Investor” into Japanese and edited it in 1967.

 Known as the “Wizard of Wall Street,” Julian Robertson is one of the pioneers of modern hedge fund management and accurately predicted the Dotcom Bubble.